AnyaLang/SBB_ML/README.md

 | 5/6   | 5e-5          | 0.02137682571  | 0.590625   | 0.5990724   | 0.590625 | 0.5874222  |
 | 6/6   | 5e-5          | 0.01756872524  | 0.596875   | 0.6022174   | 0.596875 | 0.5978323  |

-We then submitted two models on Kaggle, from the epoch 4 and 6.
+By looking at the initial results, one might conclude that 4 epochs are enough since accuracy decreased after the fourth epoch.
+However, extending the number of epochs allows the model to potentially generalize better if it has not yet started to overfit.
+This is indicated by the continued decrease in average loss and improvements in accuracy and F1 scores in your 6-epoch run.
+Also, we then submitted two models on Kaggle, from the epoch 4 and 6.
 While the epoch 4 had higher accuracy, it provided the result of 0.573 on Kaggle. **For the model on the epoch 6th, the F1 score was higher, leading to the result of Kaggle of 0.601.** This demonstrates that relying solely on accuracy might not give a comprehensive assessment of a model's performance.
 Therefore, it is crucial to consider multiple metrics.

 We also experimented and changed the number of epochs to 4, 6 and 8.
-However, 6 epochs resulted in the highest accuracy of the model and F1 value.
+However, for this training setting 6 epochs resulted in the highest accuracy of the model and F1 value.

 ### **Model with a different learning rate adjustement**